carlegbert/wholenote/API_ENDPOINTS.md

 #### Accepts:

 A POST request with data passed as JSON.
-A register request does return access tokens, but users are required to verify their email address before using their account.

 Example AJAX request:
 ```